 |NURS8975||Objective Structured Clinical Examination (OSCE) Preparation

 Description: This course introduces Objective Structured Clinical Examination (OSCE), a performance-based testing methodology used to measure students' clinical competence.
-Students are provided with opportunities to care for standardized patients (SPs) through a series of stations.
-Students will apply all aspects of the nursing processed while being observed and evaluated.
-Scenarios are designed to bear similarity to that actual practice environment.
-Emphasis will be placed on person- and family-centered care throughout the lifespan
+Students are provided with opportunities to care for standardized patients (SPs) through a series of simulated practice scenarios.
+Students will apply all aspects of the nursing process while being observed and evaluated, with opportunity for peer and evaluator feedback/reflection.
+Emphasis will be placed on person- and family-centered care throughout the lifespan.

 - Integrate nursing research and theoretical underpinnings as they relate to gerontological nursing practice within the context of the Canadian health-care system.

 - Uphold the principles of accountability, diversity, equity and dignity in the care of Canadian seniors and their families through the examination of the role of the registered nurse.

 - Differentiate between normal age-related changes and pathological changes in the older adult to support the promotion of healthy aging and disease prevention.

 - Conduct comprehensive geriatric assessments to design individualized plans of care.